Find out what increases the risk of developing thyroid cancer, including radiation and some types of non cancerous thyroid conditions.

 - age of menopause

 The results of these studies are mixed.
-Some studies show there might be a link, but others don’t.
+Some studies show there might be a link with some factors, but others don’t.

 Reducing your risk and other possible causes